to perpetuate the memory and history of our dead

 All because one self-serving narcissistic dinosaur insisted on his 15 minutes of fame, what resulted will be ignored if not become a laughing stock as future generations are confused by these inscriptions.
 The organizers spent an enormous amount effort (& money?) on a ceremony that lasted a few hours and then all disappeared.

-What is left is a confusing (at best) plaque and a hastily painted structure with no name.
+What is left is a confusing (at best) plaque and a hastily painted structure.
 I believe that many of them were duped into thinking it was going to be a worthy undertaking instead of an act of self-aggrandizement.

 I have no direct stake in this sad episode of history; only a deep interest.
 I did, however, attempt to head-off what I saw as this impending disaster; I was rebuffed.
 Ever since I followed Prof David Boggett’s lead to this 1957 memorial, I have witnessed the concern and dedication of family members of those who were here.
 Then to see it hijacked and treated so frivolously by a self-serving dinosaur was heart breaking.
 What should have been a monument to thousands of forgotten lives will stand now as a testimony to the failure of a lonely, desperate man.